 Restrictions.
 A chain has two restrictions.
-First, application-initiated aborts can occur only at the first hop of a chain (this is needed to implement all-or-nothing atomicity).
+First, application-initiated aborts can occur only at the first hop of a chain (this is needed to implement all-ornothing atomicity).
 Second, chains are static: each hop executes at a server that is known when the chain starts (needed to implement origin ordering).
-Some transactions cannot be structured as chains.
-These can be executed as a distributed transaction in Lynx.
+Not every transaction can be structured as a chain.
+Those that cannot can be executed as a regular transaction in Lynx.